MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/pull-server/package-upload-resources.md

 ms.date:  12/12/2018
 keywords:  dsc,powershell,configuration,setup
 title:  Package and Upload Resources to a Pull Server
+description: This article shows how to upload resources to a Pull Server so that they can be downloaded by configurations on the nodes managed by DSC.
 ---

 # Package and Upload Resources to a Pull Server